-In M1 & M2, as described before, clients A and B exchange information about their identities (id_A, id_B) ,8 and ephemeral public keys (epk_A, epk_B) , such as Diffie-Hellman components.
+Diffie-Hellman components.
 A and B then, using their passwords, perform authenticated key agreement with their domain servers S_A and S_B in $M3_A$ and $M3_B$, respectively.
 At the end of 2PAKE, each client establishes a shared key with its server.
 In M4, clients A and B request for an authentication token by submitting their identities and ephemeral public keys to their servers.
 The information is protected using MAC tags generated using the shared keys from M3.
-In M5, servers S_A and S_B then each responds by generating and returning a token in the form of a signature over the information received from the client.
+In M5, servers S_A and S_B each respond by generating and returning a token in the form of a signature over the information received from the client.
 Each server also provides its client the public key of the server corresponding to the intended remote client.
 Finally, A and B perform asymmetric-key based authenticated key exchange in M6 in order to agree on a session key.

-One may instantiate a 2PAKE protocol using Jablon's SPEKE protocol [26], or that proposed by Bellare et al. [6], or Boyko et al. [11], for example.
+One may instantiate a 2PAKE protocol using Jablon's [1996] SPEKE protocol, or that proposed by Bellare et al. [2000a], or Boyko et al. [2000], for example.
 On the other hand, a simple, classic instantiation of 2AAKE is the typical two-pass Diffie-Hellman key exchange protocol, involving exchanges of σ{S_A} and σ{S_B} between clients A and B. The output session key is then $ssk{A,B} = \mathsf{KD}(g^{esk_Aesk_B}, sid)$, for example.
-Indeed, we can use any signature-based message transmission (MT) authenticator proposed by Bellare et al. [3, 15] in M6.
-(See [37, 28] for other concrete examples of signature-based Diffie-Hellman key exchange.)
+Indeed, we can use any signature-based message transmission (MT) authenticator proposed by Bellare et al. [1998] and Canetti and Krawczyk [2001] in M6.
+See Shoup [1999] and Krawczyk [2003] for other concrete examples of the signature-based Diffie-Hellman key exchange.
 As explained in our motivations, signature-based 2AAKE is adopted in M6 so that the servers can avoid sharing a long-term symmetric key that may lead to a key distribution problem.
-Otherwise, for scenarios where sharing of symmetric keys between all servers does not pose any serious concern, one can replace 2AAKE with MAC-based key exchange, for example the MAC-based MT authenticator in [3, 15], to reduce computational overhead.
-(We give a example protocol that makes use of MAC-based key exchange in Section 5.5.)
+Otherwise, for scenarios where sharing of symmetric keys between all servers does not pose any serious concern, one can replace 2AAKE with MAC-based key exchange, for example the MAC-based MT authenticator in Bellare et al. [1998] and Canetti and Krawczyk [2001], to reduce computational overhead.
+(We give an example protocol that makes use of MAC-based key exchange in Section 5.5.)